seancvr/terraform_deploy_codespace/README.md

 # Terraform deployment codespace
 This repository contains the instructions for creating a custom codespace for deploying resources to the cloud with Terraform.
-Currently I am just using it with Azure and Linode cloud platforms, but it can be customized to integrate with other cloud providers.
+Currently it's just configured with Azure cli, but it can be customized to integrate with other cloud providers.

 It contains the following tools: